Fallen "Freaks" Scholarship

 Any high school, undergraduate, or graduate student who is studying forensic science or criminal justice may apply for this scholarship.

-To apply, tell us why you’re passionate about your chosen field and why a career in this field excites you.
+To apply, submit a video telling us why you’re passionate about your chosen field and why a career in this field excites you.

 Selection Criteria: